BlackForge-31/NSR-AI/SECURITY.md

 ## Reporting Security Issues

-If you discover a security vulnerability or suspect a non-compliant addon, please report it immediately to [Your Security Contact/Email/Discord] to help us maintain a secure environment for all users.
+If you discover a security vulnerability or suspect a non-compliant addon, please report it immediately to blackforge31@gmail.com to help us maintain a secure environment for all users.

 ---
 *This policy is subject to change.
 Please refer to the latest version for up-to-date information.*